Debt Collectors Threatening a Lawsuit Over the Phone, Spoofing, and Other Telephone Scams

 Fake Debt Collection Call Recorded - The beginning of my call sounds like this video, word for word

 NEVER pay someone over the phone who has called YOU!
-And they will NOT ask you to purchase Gift Cards!!
+Authentic agencies will NOT ask you to purchase Gift Cards!!

 Valid collection agencies will send you a letter to collect payment.
 Any info they need to do this will be provided by the company who hired them to obtain payment.
 They have no need to know your confidential information beyond your name, address, amount owed, and the company to which payment is due.